 Sleep apnea-induced snoring reduces sleep quality because it causes sleep arousals.
 Sleep arousals are small interruptions during sleep, and they usually last 3 to 15 seconds.
 People who experience sleep arousals throughout the night don’t remember it, but frequent arousals cause sleep deprivation.

 Is It Rude to Wake Someone Up Who is Snoring?

 It’s only rude to wake up a snoring person if they’ve said that they don’t like it.

-Some people cannot go back to sleep once they wake up, even once during the night.
-If the snorer feels like it is a detriment to sleep quality, then it’s rude.
+Some people can’t go back to sleep once they wake up, even once during the night.
+If the snorer feels like it’s a detriment to sleep quality, it’s impolite.